junxit/us-congress-code/title-06/chapter-1/sec-301a.md

     - **(B)** operation and maintenance of such port of entry facility.
   - **(3)** *Limitation on real property donations* A donation of real property under this subsection at an existing land port of entry owned by the General Services Administration may only be accepted by the Administrator of General Services.
   - **(4)** *Sunset*
-    - **(A)** *In general* The authority to enter into an agreement under this subsection shall terminate on the date that is 4 years after December 16, 2016.
+    - **(A)** *In general* The authority to enter into an agreement under this subsection shall terminate on the date that is December 16, 2021.
     - **(B)** *Rule of construction* The termination date referred to in subparagraph (A) shall not apply to carrying out the terms of an agreement under this subsection if such agreement is entered into before such termination date.
 - **(c)** *General provisions*
   - **(1)** *Duration* An agreement entered into under subsection (a) or (b) (and, in the case of such subsection (b), in accordance with paragraph (4) of such subsection) may last as long as required to meet the terms of such agreement.